'Lost in the shuffle': Regina paramedic's death highlights need for better PTSD supports, parents say | CBC News

 Robbie's own friends and co-workers tried to revive him, his parents said.

-"Immediately following Curtis's death, the team that cared for Curtis was provided a 'defusing' session and within 48 hours a debriefing," the health region spokesperson said.
+"Immediately following Robbie's death, the team that cared for Robbie was provided a 'defusing' session and within 48 hours a debriefing," the health region spokesperson said.

-"We had peer support team members available to all EMS employees and employees from other departments that worked with Curtis and they have been actively supporting staff since."
+"We had peer support team members available to all EMS employees and employees from other departments that worked with Robbie and they have been actively supporting staff since."

 In the wake of his death, the health region is reviewing its supports and "determining what we need to do to strengthen both our ability to respond to and prevent occupational stress injuries," the spokesperson added.